 Input Linux Kernel filename (vme600) ==:OLT.recovery.126.96.36.19955308.180122.0341.ed83a5d40.img

-# symbol many times as it it loads the file to the OLT.
-This is expected behavior.
+# symbol will be shown many times as the file is uploaded to the device.
+This is the expected behavior.

-5. A successful recovery will allow management access by logging in via the console, web UI or SSH on the default 192.168.1.1 IP address.
+5. A successful recovery will allow management access via the web UI or CLI using the default 192.168.1.1 IP address on the management port.